hack-van/for-club-freedom-2025/README.md

 3. Add your site url to your convex environment variables `npx convex env set SITE_URL http://localhost:3000` In prod, use the prod site url
-4. Ensure you have VITE_CONVEX_SITE_URL and SITE_URL set in your .env.local file.
+4. Ensure you have VITE_CONVEX_SITE_URL and SITE_URL set in your .env file.

 For more details, visit this [guide](https://convex-better-auth.netlify.app/framework-guides/next)